tildeclub/site/wiki/source/ssh.md

 > you can also set up [two-factor authentication](2fa.html) to log in without your
 > keypair.

-## tilde.club details
+## Tilde.club details

-for example, to connect to tilde.club, you can do:
+for example, to connect to Tilde.club, you can do:

 ```
 ssh user@tilde.club